Tesla's Double-WTF Chart Of The Year (NASDAQ:TSLA)

 Tesla's Double-WTF Chart Of The Year

-Tesla's shares closed at a new closing high today of $949.92.
+Tesla's shares closed at a new closing high on Monday of $949.92.
 This beat the prior closing high of February 19 of $917.42.
 But it remains a tad below the intraday high of 968.99 of February 4.

 On the way down, on February 13, Tesla sold new shares at $767 a share and collected over $2 billion in cash from investors.